x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/autodiscover.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: b03c0f21-cbc2-4be8-ad03-73a7dac16ffc
-description: "Summary: Learn about the Autodiscover service in Exchange Server, which lets client applications and users configure themselves with minimal input."
+description: "Summary: Learn about the Autodiscover service in Exchange 2016 and Exchange 2019, which lets client applications and users configure themselves with minimal input."
 ---

-# Autodiscover service
+# Autodiscover service in Exchange Server

  **Summary**: Learn about the Autodiscover service in Exchange 2016 and Exchange 2019, which lets client applications and users configure themselves with minimal input.